 Cancer can cause many different symptoms.
 Only a doctor can tell if your symptoms are caused by cancer or some other problem.

-Staging is the process of determining details about your cancer, such as how large the tumor is and if it has spread.
-TNM is the most commonly used staging system.
+Staging is the process of determining details about your cancer, such as tumor size and if it has spread.
+The stage guides decisions about treatment.

 Prognosis describes how serious your cancer is and your chances of survival.
 Learn about survival statistics and how they are used to estimate prognosis.